rkortekaas/zookeeper-bank-2018/README.md

 Distributed application using Zookeeper

 ## Objectives
-- Managements	the	informa5on	of	the	clients	in	a	bank
+- Manages the information of clients in a bank
-- Application	should	fault	tolerance	and	consistency
+- Application should ensure consistency and fault tolerance

 The aim of this assignment is to develop an application for managing the clients of a bank.
 A distributed application is developed, in order to provide properties, such as consistency, fault tolerance, replication, and availability.
 The functionality for the management of clients should be simple for concentrating on these distributed properties.